Evansville hosts Miami (OH) to begin season - WTOP News

 Evansville, Indiana; Monday, 8 p.m.
 EST

-BOTTOM LINE: The Evansville Purple Aces host the Miami (OH) RedHawks for the season opener.
+BOTTOM LINE: The Evansville Purple Aces start the season at home against the Miami (OH) RedHawks.

-Evansville finished 5-27 overall with a 3-10 record at home during the 2022-23 season.
-The Purple Aces averaged 62.4 points per game while allowing opponents to score 76.0 last season.
+Evansville finished 5-27 overall last season while going 3-10 at home.
+The Purple Aces averaged 12.5 points off of turnovers, 6.5 second-chance points and 14.4 bench points last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.